 Mission

-Paws Mongolia is a nonprofit organization working to promote humane and responsible care for animals in Mongolia through research-informed approaches, public awareness, and collaborative partnerships.
+Paws Mongolia is a U.S.-based nonprofit organization dedicated to promoting humane and responsible approaches to animal welfare in Mongolia through public awareness and collaborative partnerships.

-While our values are universal, current programs focus on Mongolia’s companion-animal welfare challenges, supporting local shelters and volunteer networks through education, outreach, and coordinated assistance.
+While our values are universal, current programs focus on companion animals, supporting local shelters and volunteer networks through education, outreach, and coordinated assistance.

 Mongolia’s extreme winters — reaching -40°C — combined with cultural norms and economic pressures, contribute to heightened welfare risks for free-roaming companion animals.